CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**:  Armor, Character, Creature, Item, Shield, Weapon

-The target of this condition must take the effect of any damage or condition attached to it when struck with a weapon blow or ranged projectile, regardless of blocking with an item, shield, weapon or using a protective ability.
+The target of this condition must take the effect of any damage or condition attached to it when struck with a weapon blow or ranged projectile, regardless of blocking with an item, shield, or weapon.
+This damage still damages armor first and body second.
+Resist calls may still negate unblockable conditions.

 ## Unconscious